Axiomatizations of causal reasoning under indeterministic causal laws: Causal reasoning: general remarks on axiomatization

 \subsection{Failure of composition}

-In the deterministic case, the recursive models play a special role: their causal interpretation is generally considered less controversial, their theory is better understood, and counterfactuals over deterministic recursive models admit a significantly simpler axiomatization (\cite{Hal2000}), closer to axiomatizations for Stalnaker-Lewis counterfactuals (\cite{Hal2013}).

-The recursive models seem to be special also in the indeterministic case.
-For example, they share with their deterministic counterparts the fact that the effect of an intervention is fully determined by the modified variables together with the values of the exogenous variables.
-This allows computing the effect of an intervention on a model by a straightforward recursive procedure.

-However, there are also significant differences between the deterministic and indeterministic recursive cases.
-In the deterministic case, intervening on a single state of affairs produces again a single state of affairs.
+There are further significant differences between the deterministic and indeterministic recursive cases that are not evident from the proposed axiomatization.
+In the deterministic case, intervening on a single state of affairs produces again a single state of affairs (the unique solution of a certain system of equations).
 It then follows that counterfactuals $[\SET X = \SET x] \psi$ and \emph{might}-counterfactuals $\langle\SET X = \SET x\rangle \psi$ are equivalent, and so the latter are redundant.
 If indeterministic laws are involved, instead, interventions on a single state of affairs may produce multiple possible states of affairs even if there are no cyclic causal laws.
 The operator $\langle\SET X = \SET x\rangle$, then, albeit definable as $\cneg[\SET X = \SET x]\cneg$, seems to be vital for expressing properties of the solution sets in a natural way.

-Another crucial difference is the failure of one of Galles and Pearl's principles for recursive models, the law of \emph{Composition}.
+Another important difference is the failure of one of Galles and Pearl's principles for recursive models, the law of \emph{Composition}.
 This can be expressed as